Reference

 For the 48 train and tram zone activity centres in Stages 1 and 2, this will come into effect in July 2027.

-We are also delivering the $30 million Pick My Park Program, where communities will be able to share and vote for ideas for new and improved parks.
-For more information, visit Pick My Park.
+In addition, the Victorian Government is delivering the $30 million Pick My Park Program, which allows communities to vote for and submit their own ideas for parks, playgrounds and open spaces.
+For more information, visit: Pick My Park.

 We heard that Victorians want to see more homes in places that are well-serviced by public transport, so the expanded Tram and Train Zone Activity Centres Program focuses on creating capacity for more homes in places with the best access to trains and trams.